Review of the Album "Headquake" by Italian Heavy Metal Band Eldritch

 Italian and American progressive thrash band Eldritch really got my interest with their awesome 1995 debut album Seeds of Rage.
 If that album was one of the best of the year 1995, where did they go from there?
 Their second album Headquake released in 1997 stylistically is still the same as Seeds of Rage and the lineup remained unchanged.
 At this point in their career they were still in the style of progressive metal.
 It would not be until 2001's Reverse that Eldritch would get heavier and have a more groovy thrash sound.
 But Headquake is an album that stylistically uses keyboards but not too much as to over-saturate the music with them.

-Headquake the Review the Songs Ghoulish Gift & The Last Embrace
+Headquake the Analysis of the Songs Ghoulish Gift & The Last Embrace

 Ghoulish Gift begins another progressive metal album in the history of one of Italy’s finest metal bands.
 In life, we are all susceptible to various emotions so we have to try and quiet ourselves down so we can function mentally, spiritually and socially.
 The song makes a reference to snakes creeping inside the person’s mind thus slowing down their ability to slowly function.
 However, Ghoulish Gift is not as good as the song called Incurably Ill in the band's debut album.
 The Last Embrace is a song about someone whose mind is corrupted with thoughts as their head is really hurting.
 It is no coincidence that the album’s cover has the head of a human that is really hurting.
 The album itself though will not give you a headache though rest assured about that.
 Sometimes whatever happens in a person’s life can they be embraced again by the ones that they love?
 Headquake was released in the same year of Metallica’s Re-Load album and this article is not meant to compare Eldritch to Metallica but Headquake musically beats this album because it is just more melodic.
 If it was not for a friend years ago back in 1999 that introduced me to these awesome guys, I might not be listening to them today but if you have found this article, consider yourself fortunate.
 This is not your standard Dream Theater style progressive metal but an album that is filed with hooks, powerful vocals, and songs that really mean something.